prateekpandey1234/AndroidLearnings/README.md

+# API'S
+Protocol Buffers:
+  1. this is a type of data endoing which to serialize and deserialize our data into binary format , mostly the data is turn in to Hexa decimal base format to enable fast parsing , small payload and secure data transmission between systems.

+  2. this also supports to multiple language , what happens is  we have our defined schema(model class in easy words) which is then compiled into any language model we want java ,py      etc .
+  3. The generated code includes classes for  each message type, as well as methods for serialization and deserialization.
+These methods are optimized for efficiency and are used to      convert data between its in-memory representation and the serialized binary format.

 # AndroidLearnings
 Normal kotlin stuff
    1. a companion object is where we store static functions or classes  , static functions are those which don't need intialisation or anything to be accessible and run